rhodesbauer/GitHub-Repository/README.md

 - Tables and models are CamelCase and start with it's main purpose.
     Ent from entity for basic models;
     Rel for relation tables on 'n' to '1' or 'n' to 'n';
+    Obj from Object for logical our bussiness only models;

 #Some personal code ruling